angrytoro/vite-plugin-mock-pro/README.en.md

 ### 📈 Advanced: Mocking Server-Sent Events (SSE)

 `vite-plugin-mock-pro` supports dedicated SSE config for simulating long-lived connections (e.g., real-time push, progress).
-In your mock file, set `method: 'SSE'` for a path and use `stream.generator(send, close)` to send events and manage connection closure.
+In your mock file, set `method: 'SSE'` for a path and use `stream.generator(send, req, res)` to send events and manage connection closure.

 **Example: Create an SSE Mock File**